 SEO tracking is all about measuring how well your SEO campaigns perform.
 It’s a way to report on your results and use that data to improve your efforts.
 Focus on tracking key metrics that directly impact your bottom line.
 These include increases in organic traffic, improvements in keyword rankings, higher click-through rates from search results, and ultimately, more conversions.
 Think of these metrics as your SaaS SEO compass.

-Monitor and improve SEO efforts
+Continuously Monitor and Refine Your SEO Strategy

 Once you’re tracking the right metrics, use SEO tools to monitor your progress and identify areas for improvement.
 Ahrefs is great for backlink analysis and keyword research, while Moz can help with SERP tracking and understanding keyword difficulty.
 Don’t forget about Google Search Console; it’s a goldmine of information about technical SEO issues and overall performance data.
 Regularly monitoring these metrics allows you to refine your strategies and get more visibility online.